What Injuries Qualify for Workers' Comp in Ohio?

 The Role of a Workers’ Compensation Attorney

-How a Lawyer Helps Injured Workers
+How a Lawyer Helps:

-Guides clients through the claim process
+Guides clients through filing compensation claims

-Collects and submits medical evidence
+Collects medical evidence from approved providers

-Protects against retaliation from employers
+Protects against employer retaliation

 Employer Responsibilities

-Employers must:
+Employers Must:

 Maintain safe workplaces

-Report accidents to the BWC
+Report accidents to the Ohio BWC

-Special Situations: Occupational Diseases and Repetitive Injuries
+Special Situations: Occupational Diseases & Repetitive Injuries

-Carpal tunnel syndrome from repetitive typing
+Carpal tunnel syndrome from typing

-Chronic back pain from lifting
+Chronic back injuries from lifting heavy objects

-Lung disease from long-term dust exposure
+Lung disease from industrial dust exposure

-Hearing loss from noisy factories
+Hearing loss from truck or factory noise

 Appeals and Hearings